fahmad480/EFI-Hackintosh-ACER-Nitro-AN515-52-Ventura/README.md

 - Bluetooth (Works but can't connect to any device even wireless mouse)
 - Battery Indicator
 - All USB Ports (2x USB Type A 2.0, 1x USB Type A 3.0, 1x USB Type C)
+- Airdrop (But you need to change M.2 WiFi & Bluetooth card to BCM94360NG Wi-FI & Bluetooth M.2 Card)
 - Etc

 ## What's Not Working?
-- Nvidia GTX1050 (GTX 1050 is not supported by Ventura)
+- Nvidia GTX1050 (GTX 1050 is not supported by Ventura above)
 - HDMI Output and Audio (Because HDMI Port routed from eGPU/Nvidia)
-- Airdrop (You need to change M.2 WiFi & Bluetooth card to BCM94360NG Wi-FI & Bluetooth M.2 Card)